2giosangmitom/nixos-config/README.md

 ## Getting Started

-This section guides you through deploying this NixOS configuration on your machine.
-Hold on tight, and get ready to experience the delightful world of a pre-configured NixOS setup!
+This guide outlines the steps to set up your personalized NixOS environment using this dotfiles repository.

-### Prerequisites:
+#### Prerequisites:

 - **Nix Installed**: Ensure you have Nix installed on your system.
 Refer to the official documentation for installation instructions: [https://nixos.org/download/](https://nixos.org/download/)
 - **Git Installed**: You'll need Git to clone the repository.
-If you don't have it, installation instructions can be found readily online.
-- **Flakes Enabled**: NixOS uses flakes as an experimental feature.
-To enable it, follow this book: [https://nixos-and-flakes.thiscute.world/nixos-with-flakes/nixos-with-flakes-enabled](https://nixos-and-flakes.thiscute.world/nixos-with-flakes/nixos-with-flakes-enabled)
+- **Flakes Enabled**: NixOS uses flakes as an experimental feature, you should enable it manually.

-1. **Take ownership of `/etc/nixos`**
+  - For a more in-depth explanation of enabling flakes in NixOS, refer to this excellent resource: [https://thiscute.world/en/posts/nixos-and-flake-basics/](https://thiscute.world/en/posts/nixos-and-flake-basics/)

+1. **Taking ownership**

+Before cloning the repository, ensure your user has ownership of the /etc/nixos directory.
+Run the following command, replacing `username` with your actual username:

 <pre>
-chown <i>username</i>:users /etc/nixos
+sudo chown <i>username</i>:users /etc/nixos
 </pre>

-> [!NOTE]
-> Replace _username_ with your actual username.

 2. **Clone the repository**

+Get started by cloning this repository into the `/etc/nixos` directory.
+This command pulls down the configuration files:

 ```
 git clone https://github.com/2giosangmitom/dotfiles.git /etc/nixos
 ```

+3. **Unleash Your Customization Power!**

+This configuration provides a solid foundation for your personalized NixOS experience.
+Feel free to explore and modify it to fit your specific needs!

+#### Configuration Breakdown:

+- **Home Manager**:

+  - User-specific packages and configurations reside within the `./home` directory.
+This includes Hyprland configuration files for a seamless setup.
+  - `./home/default.nix`: This file acts as the entry point for your home manager configuration.

+- **Modules**:

+  - Shared NixOS configurations that multiple configurations rely on are organized within the `./modules` directory.
+This promotes reusability and reduces redundancy.

+- **Multi-Machine Management**:

+  - Manage configurations across different hardware setups using the `./hosts` directory.
+  - To generate the `hardware-configuration.nix` file for a specific machine, simply run the following command in your terminal:
+    ```bash
+    nixos-generate-config
+    ```

+- **Embrace Customization!**:
+  By leveraging these customization options, you can transform this base configuration into a powerful and personalized NixOS environment.
+Don't hesitate to experiment and make it your own!

 ## Screenshots